javag97/design/content/posts/2018-09-10/index.md

 9. Jeremy notices that the street he’s on has some other interesting displays and shops.
 Jeremy looks for other nearby art to kill more time.

 # Interaction framework
-Based on the snenario of Jeremy.
+Based on the scenario of Jeremy.
 ![Interaction Framework](./images/framework.jpg)

 # Wireframes